Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces

 \section{Acknowledgements}

-The authors are members of GNSAGA (Gruppo Nazionale per le Strutture Algebriche, Geometriche e loro Applicazioni) and are partially supported by the PRIN project no. 20225J97H5 (Italy) ``Differential-geometric aspects of manifolds via Global Analysis".
+We thank Gioacchino Antonelli, William Minicozzi, Marco Pozzetta, Giona Veronelli, Wilson Cunha and Marco Radeschi for useful remarks, and Gaoming Wang for clarifying for us a point in \cite{hlw}.
+The first, third and fourth authors are members of GNSAGA (Gruppo Nazionale per le Strutture Algebriche, Geometriche e loro Applicazioni).
+All the authors are partially supported by the PRIN project no. 20225J97H5 (Italy) ``Differential-geometric aspects of manifolds via Global Analysis''.

 \textbf{Conflict of Interest.} The authors have no conflict of interest.

 \

 \Addresses